 - Who needs help

 Speak with our admission teamCall now on 0330 111 2015

 During the final treatment modules at Delamere, we help you prepare to return home to your individual circumstances.
-While you’re in treatment with us, you can expect to gain understanding into your individual triggers and embed coping strategies before it’s time to leave.
+While you’re in treatment with us, you can expect to gain an understanding into your individual triggers and gain coping strategies before it’s time to leave.